-On 17th December 2015 the Assisted Decision Making (Capacity) Act 2015 will strengthen the rights of all individuals but it will have particular relevance for people with intellectual disabilities, older people with diminished capacity or dementia, and people whose capacity has been affected by traumatic injury.
+The Assisted Decision-Making (Capacity) Act 2015 will strengthen the rights of all individuals, but it will have particular relevance for people with intellectual disabilities, older people with diminished capacity or dementia, and people whose capacity has been affected by traumatic injury.

 Sage Advocacy resource material is for information only and should not be taken as an exhaustive commentary on legislation nor should it be taken as a substitute for legal advice.